0xbitx/DEDSEC_M2PDF/README.md

 <h4 align="center"> hide payload inside pdf file</h4>

 ### DESCRIPTION
-M2PDF is a powerful tool designed to embed malware into PDF files without corrupting the original document.
-The injected PDF looks and behaves like a normal PDF file, but it contains hidden malicious code that can be executed under specific conditions.
+M2PDF is a powerful tool designed to embed binary or ELF malware into PDF files without corrupting the original document.
+The injected PDF looks and behaves like a normal PDF file but contains hidden malicious code that can be executed under specific conditions.
+The tool generates a Python script that demonstrates how the malware is extracted from the PDF.
+This script can be integrated into your own code or dropper for further use.
 This tool is intended for educational and research purposes only.

 ### Features

   * Stealthy Injection: Embeds malware into a PDF file without altering its appearance or functionality.
   * Preserves Original PDF: The injected PDF remains fully functional and visually identical to the original.
+  * Payload Extraction: Generates a Python script (extract.py) to extract the embedded payload from the PDF file.
   * Cross-Platform: Works on Windows, Linux, and macOS.

 ### INSTALLATION